renzheng11/Catalyst-HTML-Converter/test copy.md

 effectiveness of using gloves for an already very low-risk sexual practice."

+Largely stumped by this question, I mumbled something about barriers preventing more than just transmission of infection and the need to think capaciously about what constitutes "safer sex."
+The point, however, was well taken: the gaps between the practice of glove use and their relationship to scientific knowledge raised important questions about the social and political contexts of queer safer sex: In the absence of known clinical effectiveness in preventing disease transmission, what is the *social significance* of technologies such as the use of gloves and dental dams?
+What cultural or political work is accomplished by the affective investment in these technologies in queer communities?
+I focus on gloves and dams because they are objects generally signified as queer.
+Of course, any person can use them regardless of sexual identity or behavior, but gloves and dams are seldom promoted to or used by heterosexuals.
+Rather than asking biomedical, behavioral, or epidemiological questions about the efficacy of gloves and dams, the rates of their use, or how to better promote them, this article asks a different set of questions.
+My aim is to disrupt the focus of normative behavioral or policy research on safer sex by generating queer feminist science and technology insights into these technologies.
+Drawing on my extensive archive of safer sex materials from 1982 to the present and thirty-two in-depth individual interviews with queer adults in the United States and Canada, I explore the politics of gloves and dams through the "social worlds" framework and queer feminist science and technology studies.
+The social worlds framework originates in feminist sociological studies of science and technology.
+According to Adele Clarke and Leigh Star, the social worlds "theory-methods package" includes "epistemological and ontological assumptions, along with concrete practices" through which social interactions occur, "including relating to/with one another and with the various nonhuman entities involved in the situation" (2008, 117).
+I combine this framework with insights from queer feminist science and technology studies, which is concerned with the quotidian practices of meaning making that trouble, disrupt, and reconfigure assumptions about nature, difference, and worldliness---in my case, the queer disruptions of sex, "safer" sex, gender, and bodies through safer sex technologies such as gloves and dams (Cipolla et al. 2017).
+Together, these frameworks demonstrate how gloves and dams are *ambivalent technologies* entangled with discourses of risk, governmentality, and care in queer social worlds.
+The concept of ambivalent technologies helps us to understand *why* people use these technologies in the absence of known scientific effectiveness; it also illustrates the social and political significance of these technologies.

 ### A Short and Incomplete Genealogy of Gloves and Dams for Safer Sex

 Although there is a growing body of literature that explores the social